cillian-osullivan/globenew/README.md

 |Lightning Network|:white_check_mark: yes|
 |Atomic Swaps|:white_check_mark: yes|

-For more information please visit https://particl.io and https://particl.wiki.
-The Particl Desktop application is available in this repository https://github.com/particl/particl-desktop.
+For more information please visit https://globe.io and https://globe.wiki.
+The Globe Desktop application is available in this repository https://github.com/globe/globe-desktop.

 Getting Started
 ---------------

-A new Particl wallet will need an HD master key loaded and an initial account derived before it will be functional.
+A new Globe wallet will need an HD master key loaded and an initial account derived before it will be functional.

 The GUI programs will guide you through the initial setup.